rml-lee/Hotel-Booking-Analysis/README.md

 # Hotel Booking Analysis

 # Business Task
-The goal of this project is to gather actionable insights and identify trends from the provided dataset of a fictitious pizza place.
+The goal of this project is to gather actionable insights and identify trends from the provided hotel bookings dataset.

-**Domain**: Food Service and Hospitality
+**Domain**: Hospitality and Tourism

 ## Table of Contents
 - [Data Source](#data-source)